box/box-python-sdk-gen/docs/list_collaborations.md

 ### Arguments

 - folder_id `str`
   - The unique identifier that represent a folder.
 The ID for any folder can be determined by visiting this folder in the web application and copying the ID from the URL.
-For example, for the URL &#x60;https://*.app.box.com/folder/123&#x60; the &#x60;folder_id&#x60; is &#x60;123&#x60;.
+For example, for the URL `https://*.app.box.com/folder/123` the `folder_id` is `123`.
+Example: "12345"
-  - Used as `folder_id` in path `path` of the API call
-- query_params `GetFolderCollaborationsQueryParamsArg`
-  - Used as queryParams for the API call
-- headers `GetFolderCollaborationsHeadersArg`
+- fields `Optional[str]`
+  - A comma-separated list of attributes to include in the response.
+This can be used to request fields that are not normally returned in a standard response.
+Be aware that specifying this parameter will have the effect that none of the standard fields are returned in the response unless explicitly specified, instead only fields for the mini representation are returned, additional to the fields requested.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns